Mastercard-Gateway/gateway-java-sample-code/CERT_AUTH.md

 ## Authenticating to the Gateway using a certficate
 1. Download the test certificate from the merchant admin portal.
 Your merchant must be configured to use SSL certificate authentication.
-2. Convert the test.crt and test.key files included in the download to PKCS12 format using the <a href="https://www.openssl.org/source/" target="_blank">OpenSSL</a>.
+2. Convert the test.crt and test.key files included in the download to PKCS12 format using the [OpenSSL tool](https://www.openssl.org/source/).

         openssl pkcs12 -export -out certificate.p12 -inkey test.key -in test.crt